skip to Main Content

 Africa Cup of Nations Betting Offers 2025: Morocco

-bet365 open account offer Africa cup of nationsThe 2025 Africa Cup of Nations is the 35th tournament and will be hosted by Morocco in June / July.
-This will be the second time the event has been held in the summer (also 2019).
-The tournament has now switched to a two year cycle in odds numbered years too to prevent clashes with domestic leagues and other international football tournaments.
+bet365 open account offer Africa cup of nationsThe 2025 Africa Cup of Nations is the 35th tournament and will be hosted by Morocco in December 2025 and January 2026.

 Africa Cup of Nations Betting Offers for 2025